alphagov/govuk_taxonomy_helpers/README.md

 ## Usage

-This API is provisional and is likely to change for 0.x versions.
+The API is provisional and is likely to change for versions < 1.0.0.

+To access the taxonomy, first request the content from the [publishing api](https://github.com/alphagov/publishing-api), then parse it to get a `LinkedEdition` object.

 ```ruby
 require 'plek'